Najmul Hasan

 B.S.
 Computer Science · University of North Carolina at Pembroke

 Hi 👋!
 I work at the intersection of AI safety & alignment and natural language processing.
-Read my latest work, CRC-Screen: Certified DNA-Synthesis Hazard Screening Under Taxonomic Shift.
+Read my latest work, DPBench: Structural Determinants of Multi-Agent LLM Coordination Under Simultaneous Resource Contention.
 I was advised by Dr. Prashanth BusiReddyGari, previously worked with Dr. Shaohu Zhang, and was an AI Safety Research Fellow at Algoverse.

 I also founded and run UNC Pembroke's AI student organization, AI@UNCP, and have organized HackUNCP 2025 and HackUNCP 2026.